 In addition to being part of the product, devices typically need to be claimed to an account.
 For cellular products, it is common to create a single account that all devices are claimed to.
 It's also possible to use two-legged shadow customers, for both cellular and Wi-Fi devices.

-If you never need to send a private event to your product's devices, it's possible to leave them unclaimed, but we recommend claiming all devices.
+If you never need to send an event to your product's devices, it's possible to leave them unclaimed.

 For Wi-Fi devices, you will typically need to use a mobile app and the Photon/P1 Setup Library to set the Wi-Fi credentials, and this provides a convenient way to claim devices at the same time.